 Biology faculty and students engage in research in the following major areas, with several faculty spanning multiple areas.
 Adjunct faculty from other USM departments and from local nongovernmental organizations and federal agencies bring additional expertise.
 For more information about their work, click on the faculty member's name.
 For an overview of research opportunities and information about what our students do post-graduation, download this PDF.

-Arsenic's effects on the developing nervous system -- Doug Currie
+Effects of arsenic on the developing nervous system - Doug Currie

 Ecology and Evolution

 Predator-prey dynamics in marine systems - Rachel Lasley-Rasher

 Evolution of mammalian social behavior - Chris Maher

 Salt marsh plant ecology - Terry Theodose